UIUCLearningLanguageLab/RALogin/README.md

 # RALogin

-Python web server that enables RAs to perform simple tasks on lab server
+A Python-based web server that enables RAs to perform simple tasks on the lab's file server.

 ## Setup

-The Flask app is located on the UIUC lab file server in `/home/ph/ralogin`.
+The Flask app is located on the UIUC lab's file server at `/home/ph/RALogin`.

 The app is exposed by Gunicorn, which was setup with:
 ```bash